robinkiplangat/deliberate_practice/Planning.md

 * wk1 **Week 1 of May**:
     -   Start working on python Fundamentals
     -   Intro to Numpy.
-    -   Pandas Basics and data analysis
+    -   Pandas Basics and python for data analysis
 - [x]  wrap up by reviewing wk1 in a blog post

 * wk2 **Week 2 of May**:
+    - Python for Data Visualization
+    - Matplotlib
     -
 - [ ]  wrap up by reviewing wk2 in a blog post

 * wk3 **Week 3 of May**: